Tom Parac

 Tom Parac (born c.
-1931) is a former American football player, coach, and college athletics administrator.
+1931) is an American former college football player and coach and athletics administrator.
 He served as the head football coach at Montana State University from 1968 to 1970, compiling a record of 9–20.
 Parac was the athletic director at Montana State from 1971 to 1985.
 A native of Lewistown, Montana, Parac played college football as a quarterback at Montana State, where he also lettered in basketball and baseball.